puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 ![me in my raid jacket](orta-raid-jacket.png)

 What Bungie did for my jacket was [change $7777 USD](https://gamerant.com/destiny-2-deep-stone-crypt-raid-jacket/), unless you had a discount.

-I think that could work for us.
+This concept that could work for us, we could even have the price a little bit more reasonable (but still pretty unreasonable) and there's _a chance_ that someone could get choose to avoid Puzzmo enough.

 ### How to replicate what Bungie did